 Chesterton Academy of Milwaukee is a non-diocesan, 501(c)(3) non-profit, private high school administered and staffed by Catholic lay persons and incorporated under the laws of Wisconsin.
-Independent of the Diocese of Milwaukee, the school is not an agency of and is in not connected or affiliated with the Diocese of Milwaukee.
+Independent of the Archdiocese of Milwaukee, the school is not an agency of and is in not connected or affiliated with the Archdiocese of Milwaukee.
 However, as faithful, practicing Catholics, the school board, administrators and teachers joyfully sign an oath of fidelity to the Magisterium and a profession of faith to the Catholic Church.
 Chesterton Academy of Milwaukee is a member of the Chesterton Schools Network, a network of high schools all using the Cardinal Newman Society award-winning integrated, classical curriculum from the founding school in Edina, MN.

 Is Chesterton Academy of Milwaukee a Catholic School?

 Chesterton Academy in Milwaukee does not claim to bear the name “Catholic” school (cf. canon 803).
 It is a private school based on the initiatives of parents and individuals attracted to the classical education tradition.
 Faithful to the norm of canon 216 and 803, and always wishing to show deep respect toward our local archbishop, Chesterton Academy of Milwaukee does not claim to use the name “Catholic” and would only use the name “Catholic” with the consent of the competent ecclesiastical authority.

 Each school day begins with daily Mass, and faculty are required to take an oath of fidelity.